JTAssis/demo/README.md

 - Learning Github

-1. I Know hot to push modifications to Github
+1. I Know how to push modifications to Github